Dyson vacuums have earned a reputation for top-quality machines with powerful suction.

 With a state of the art HEPA filter and a quick release button for disposing of the dust canister, the V8 will keep the dust away!

-A special feature of the V8 that has got us speechless is the quiet in which it operates, something Dyson has struggled with previously.
+A special feature of the V8 that has got us speechless is the quiet in which it operates, something Dyson has struggled with in older models.

 The pistol-like grip of the Dyson can be slightly uncomfortable, however.